delawaremathguy/ShoppingList/README.md

 So far,  WWDC2020 has given me more than enough so I can move forward and eventually take that other app to the App Store.

 Feel free to contact me about questions and comments.

+## License

+* The SearchBarView in the Purchased items view was created by Simon Ng.
+It appeared in [an article in AppCoda](https://www.appcoda.com/swiftui-search-bar/) and is copyright © 2020 by AppCoda.
+You can find it on GitHub under AppCoda/SwiftUISearchBar.
+* The app icon was created by Wes Breazell from [the Noun Project](https://thenounproject.com).
+* The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, [hackingwithswift.com](https://hackingwithswift.com))

+Otherwise, almost all of the code is original,  and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.